20urc3/Sekiryu/README.md

 - **Reporting and Data Visualization**: Generate comprehensive reports with visualizations to summarize and present the analysis results effectively.
 The toolkit provides data visualization capabilities to aid in identifying patterns, dependencies, and anomalies in the codebase.

 - **Script Management**: The toolkit allows users to load and save their own scripts, providing flexibility and customization options for their specific analysis requirements.
 Users can easily manage and organize their script collection.
+A very simple collection of API functions allow user to develop their own Ghidra script solution with Sekiryu.

 - **Flexible Input Options**: Users can utilize the toolkit to analyze individual files or entire folders containing multiple files.
 This flexibility enables efficient analysis of both small-scale and large-scale codebases.

-# Pre-requisites
+## Pre-requisites

 Before using this project, make sure you have the following software installed: